 Collector’s Edition.
 8 1/2″ x 11″ casebound with color dust jacket.
-Over 400 pages with historic photographs, original maps, and 18 never-before-published photographs, this book is a vivid portrayal of George Armstrong Custer and the Indian fights leading up to the Battle of the Little Bighorn.
+Over 378 pages with historic photographs, original maps, and 8 never-before-published photographs, this book is a vivid portrayal of George Armstrong Custer and the Indian fights leading up to the Battle of the Little Bighorn.
 It’s a guaranteed page-turner!
-With Epilogue, Endnotes and Index.
+With Epilogue, Endnotes, Bibliography, and Index.
 ISBN: 978-0-9979337-8-9

-Michael Donahue is chairman of the art department at Temple College in Temple, Texas.
+Author and artist Michael Donahue is chairman of the art department at Temple College in Temple, Texas.
 He received his B.F.A., M.A., and M.F.A. degrees in Art and History from Stephen F. Austin State University.
-He has worked as a park ranger at Little Bighorn Battlefield National Monument for over two decades and has researched the battle for 45 years.
-Donahue has published many articles on the Battle of the Little Bighorn, and his most recent book, Drawing Battle Lines-The Map Testimony of Custer’s Last Fight, Upton and Sons, won numerous awards.
+In 1993, he was awarded the title of Piper Professor for being one of the top 10 professors from all Texas universities and colleges.
+He has published many articles on the Battle of the Little Bighorn, and his book, Drawing Battle Lines-The Map Testimony of Custer’s Last Fight, has won numerous awards.
+Donahue has worked as a park ranger at Little Bighorn Battlefield National Monument for over two decades and has researched the battle for over four decades.
 Donahue is also a nationally recognized artist with over 50 exhibitions to his credit.